learn-co-curriculum/js-async-intro-to-async/README.md

 This says "Hello World!"... in 2 seconds.
 Try it out in the DevTools console!

 Since this code is in an _asynchronous_ container, JavaScript can do other work and _come back_ when the work "on the back-burner is done."
+If JavaScript _didn't_ have an asynchronous model, while you waited those 2 seconds, no gifs would animate, streaming audio might stall.
+Asynchronous execution makes browsers the exceedingly useful tools they are.

-What do you think will happen here?
+What do you think the output will be here?

 ```js
 setTimeout(() => console.log('Hello World!'), 2000)